 Are Their Companies Which Have Handed Over Logs While Claiming To Be No Logs Providers?

 Yes.
 Depending on the severity of the claim.
 There are people who use VPN’s to carry out heinous criminal acts, like serious hacking, cyber stalking, child pornography and even human trafficking.
-The following providers have had widely publicised cases where they did hand over logs, which apparently, they shouldn’t have had.
+The following providers have had widely publicised cases where they did hand over logs.

 - HideMyAss: In 2011, the LulzSec hacker group, caused an international stir when they hacked several high-profile sites includes Sony and PBS.
-One of their London members was caught using the help of HMA who provided logs and details of the users originating address so he could be tracked down
+One of their London members was caught using the help of HMA.
+They provided logs and details of the users originating address so he could be tracked down

 The controversy arose from the fact that the providers had given information to the users which proved not to be true.

-This article does not condone any crime committed under the veil of a VPN provider, but rather to point out that many companies will be quick to tell you that they won’t give out any logs of your activity, but when push comes to shove, if the situation is serious enough they will push you under the bus.
+This article does not condone any crime committed under the veil of a VPN provider.
+We are here point out that many companies will be quick to tell you that they won’t give out any logs of your activity.
+However, if the situation is serious enough they will push you under the bus.

 Find a reputable no logs provider whose policies have been tested by authorities and have come through with flying colours.

 So Where Is The Best Country For VPN’s?